 Last night, the SLO City Council placed a sales tax increase on the November ballot, joining Atascadero, Grover Beach, Morro Bay and Paso Robles in asking voters to increase sales tax to 8.75% — the same rate as Santa Maria and Santa Barbara.

 Since March — through task force meetings, board and executive discussions, and countless conversations with more than 80 of our volunteer advisors — the Chamber has continued to engage in this discussion, explore the future we envision for this city, and determine what it will take to get there.

 In a unanimous decision, our board voted to support the SLO Forward sales tax measure at 1.5% until ended by voters.
-This measure will support long term community and economic health and forward a number of priorities outlined in Imagine SLO including investments in:
+This measure, now known as Measure G will support long term community and economic health and forward a number of priorities outlined in Imagine SLO including investments in:

 - Retaining our local businesses

 - Key infrastructure

 One of the most promising opportunities for this measure is the ability to bond against it for significant, large scale projects – and there is a necessity to convene community discussions about what those priorities look like in practice.

 We must ensure that business has a seat at the table for oversight and that we periodically identify and reevaluate priorities for long term community investment (you can see details of our argument in this letter we submitted to council).
 Council members are open to these ideas and will be making a decision on how to make this happen at their August 18th meeting.